tusharsaran/datastructures/Recursion/Readme.md

 <h3>So how does it work internaly in this case:</h3>

-    1. Jvm calls the main() method and notice that the main() method is calling bar() method so it will push the main method in the stack and once the bar method process completes then it will invoke the next line in the main method i.e.
-       "System.out.println("inside main");" and so on..
+    1. Jvm calls the main() method and notice that the main() method is calling bar() method so it will push the main method in the stack and once the bar method process completes then it will invoke the next line in the main method i.e. "System.out.println("inside main");" and so on.

-    2. then jvm will invoke the bar method and notice that it is calling the doWork() method so it will push the bar() method in the stack and once the doWork method process completes then it will invoke the next line in the bar method
+    2. then jvm will invoke the bar method and notice that it is calling the doWork() method so it will push the bar() method in the stack and once the doWork method process completes then it will invoke the next line in the bar method i.e.  "System.out.println("inside bar");"

-       i.e.  "System.out.println("inside bar");".
-    3. Similarly jvm will invoke the doWork method and notice that it is calling the doMore() method so it will push the
-       doWork() method in the stack and once the doMore method process completes then it will invoke the next line in the doWork method  i.e.  "System.out.println("inside doWork");".
+    3. Similarly jvm will invoke the doWork method and notice that it is calling the doMore() method so it will push the doWork() method in the stack and once the doMore method process completes then it will invoke the next line in the doWork method  i.e.  "System.out.println("inside doWork");".

     4. Next jvm will invoke the doMore method and print "inside doMore" - "System.out.println("inside doMore");".

   <br>